A power structure over the Grothendieck ring of geometric dg categories: Introduction

 \section{Introduction}

+A power structure over a (semi)ring $R$ is a map such that all the usual properties of the exponential map hold.
 A power structure over the Grothendieck ring of varieties $K_0(Var)$ was defined in \cite{gusein2004power}.
-It has turned out to be an effective tool in expressing certain generating functions associated to varieties, see e.g. \cite{gusein2006power}.
-Power structures have a deep connection with $\lambda$-ring structures. $K_0(Var)$ has a well-known $\lambda$-ring structure induced by the symmetric powers of variaties.
-These imply that the motivic zeta function of a variety has a particularly nice expression as a power with exponent the motive of the variety.
+It has turned out to be an effective tool in expressing certain generating functions associated with varieties, see e.g. \cite{gusein2006power}.
+Power structures on rings have a deep connection with $\lambda$-ring structures.
+The ring $K_0(Var)$ has a well-known 1-$\lambda$-ring structure (or, shortly, a 1-$\lambda$-structure) induced by the symmetric powers of varieties \cite{gusein2004power}.
+It turns out that the motivic zeta function of a variety has a particularly nice expression as a power with exponent the motive of the variety.

 The derived category of coherent sheaves on a variety has been proposed as an analogue of the motive of a variety for a long time now \cite{bondal2002derived}.
-In this analogy, semiorthogonal decompositions are the tools for the simplification of this ``motive'' similar to splitting by projectors in Grothendieck motivic theory.
+In this analogy semiorthogonal decompositions are the tools for the simplification of this ``motive'' similar to splitting by projectors in Grothendieck's motivic theory.
 It has since then turned out that it is better to work with dg enhancements of these triangulated categories.
 In \cite{bondal2004grothendieck} it was shown that there is a motivic measure, i.e. a ring homomorphism